libvips/ruby-vips/README.md

 # actually loaded and resized.
 With images that allow for random access from
 # the hard drive (VIPS native format, tiled OpenEXR, ppm/pbm/pgm/pfm, tiled
 # tiff, and RAW images), the entire image is never read into memory.
+# For other formats, the image is either decompressed to a temporary disc
+# file and then processed from there, or, if you give the :sequential hint,
+# streamed directly from the file.
 im_shrink_by_two.png('out.png', :interlace => true)

 # All ruby-vips image commands can be chained, so the above sequence could